m5luo/cse15l-lab-reports/labreport3/labreport3.md

 ![grep-c1](grep-c1.png)

-Above, I used `-c` on `Kauffeman/*.txt` so it outputted all the files that match that pattern for file name followed by the count for the pattern `who` in each file.
+Above, I used `-c` on `Kauffeman/*.txt` so it outputted all the files that match the pattern for file path followed by the count for the pattern `who` in each file.

 Example 2: